jupyter-server/enterprise_gateway/README.md

 The `launch_process()` method is the primary method exposed on the Process Proxy classes.
 It's responsible for performing the appropriate actions relative to the target type.
 The process must be in a running state prior to returning from this method - otherwise attempts to use the connections will not be successful since the (remote) kernel needs to have created the sockets.

-All process proxy subclasses classes should ensure `BaseProcessProxyABC.launch_process()` is called - which will automatically place a variable named `KERNEL_ID` (consisting of the kernel's unique ID) into the corresponding kernel's environment variable list since `KERNEL_ID` is a primary mechanism for associating remote applications to a specific kernel instance.
+All process proxy subclasses should ensure `BaseProcessProxyABC.launch_process()` is called - which will automatically place a variable named `KERNEL_ID` (consisting of the kernel's unique ID) into the corresponding kernel's environment variable list since `KERNEL_ID` is a primary mechanism for associating remote applications to a specific kernel instance.

 ```python
 def poll(self):